maxfleck/deep-entropy-viscosity/README.md

 This model approach driven by entropy scaling and deep earning allows to predict viscosities for wide ranges of substances and state points within milliseconds (which was not possible before with the prediction accuracy achieved here).

 A [preprint](https://chemrxiv.org/engage/chemrxiv/article-details/66268bc621291e5d1d62b8bf) of the underlying publication is available.
+For legal reasons, only the implementation of the architecture is available but no trained models.

 Integrating entropy scaling into a deep learning architecture to predict viscosities.